 Cmax of Atezolizumab

-Percentage of Participants With Anti-Drug Antibodies (ADAs) to Tiragolumab
+Number of Participants With Anti-drug Antibodies (ADAs) to Tiragolumab

-The EQ-5D-5L is a validated self-report health status questionnaire that is used to calculate a health status utility score for use in health economic analyses.
-There are two components to the EQ-5D-5L: a five-item health state profile that assesses mobility, self-care, usual activities, pain/discomfort, and anxiety/depression, as well as a visual analog scale (VAS) that measures health state.
-A single composite score is calculated based on the responses as an indicator of the participant's health status.
+The EQ-5D-5L is a validated self-report health status questionnaire that was used to calculate a health status utility score for use in health economic analyses.
+There were two components to the EQ-5D-5L: a five-item health state profile that assessed mobility, self-care, usual activities, pain/discomfort, and anxiety/depression, as well as a visual analog scale (VAS) that measured health state.
+The EQ VAS records the participant's self-rated health on a vertical visual analogue scale ranging from 0 to 100.
+A single composite score was calculated based on the responses as an indicator of the participant's health status.
+The scale ranges 0-100, 0=worst health and 100=best health.

 Collaborators and Investigators